CSCfi/bastion/README.md

 ```
 ╰$ cat ansible.cfg
 [ssh_connection]
-# Because I am using Yubikeys.
-Therefore I need to load the key along with ssh.
-# Also I need to load ssh.config file as well.
 ssh_args = -F ssh.config -I /usr/local/lib/opensc-pkcs11.so -o StrictHostKeyChecking=no
-# If you dont use yubikey then you need use the following instead of above line.
 # ssh_args = -F ssh.config -o StrictHostKeyChecking=no
 [defaults]
 roles_path    = roles/